Pattaya Golf Courses | Play Golf in Pattaya

 (pride of the Royal Thai Navy makes for enjoyable golf)

 The municipal Plutaluang Royal Thai Navy Golf Course opened in 1969 and is a 30 minute drive South of Pattaya towards Sattahip.
 The 36 holes pride of the Royal Thai Navy were constructed to take advantage of the natural beauty of the area.
+Set in a wooded valley with mature trees of all types, Plutaluang is a must play for nature lovers.

 (picturesque and popular Peter Thomson course)

-(Thai home of the LPGA Tour)
+(Thai home of the US LPGA)

-(spectacular Pattaya course is a 'must play'; 2015 Thailand Open venue)
+(spectacular Pattaya course is a must-play, 2015 Thailand Open venue)

 The Siam Country Club Plantation Course is simply an amazing golf course.
 Home to the 2009 US LGPA and the 2015 Thailand Open, the Pattaya course plays as difficult as any golf course in Thailand.
+Nothing was spared by designers Lee Schmidt and Brian Curley.

 The Siam Country Club Waterside Course is the third layout from Siam Country Club in Pattaya.
 The Waterside Course, designed by IMG, features gently sloping terrain, making it very different from the hillier Siam Country Club Old and Plantation Courses.
+Spread out over 200 acres the golfer friendly course is of the same championship quality and 5-star experience as its other two big brothers next door.

 (scenic course with dramatic elevation changes)